 Nurse practitioners to the rescue!

-Seventy-eight percent, over >193,000 NPs, work in primary care practices.
+Good news for patients – 78% of NPs (over >193,000) work in primary care practices.
 NPs help practices increase their capacity and thereby increase access to care.
-Some interesting statistics from the UnitedHealth report:
+Some interesting statistics regarding nurse practitioners from the UnitedHealth report:

 - By 2025, the number of NPs practicing in primary care will increase 47%.

 - NPs are more likely than primary care doctors to practice in underserved communities, including rural areas.
 They’re also more likely to accept new patients.

 - The quality of primary care delivered by NPs is comparable to care provided by doctors.